-You may seeking counselling as you're feeling anxious, sad or depressed about your relationships.
+It's understandable that you may be feeling anxious, sad or depressed if you have had troubled relationships recently.
 You may be feeling low in self-confidence or have low self esteem.
 It may be that you have had events in your life such as affairs and betrayals, separation and divorce, beaveavements and losses.

 Continuing with counselling